ICRAR/BMI_y8_calc/README.md

 This application provides a web interface for predicting Year 8 BMI using two different prediction models:

-- **Good Mode**: Uses 10 variables for prediction
+- **Simple Mode**: Uses 10 variables for prediction
-- **Better Mode**: Uses 20 variables for more accurate prediction
+- **Comprehensive Mode**: Uses 20 variables for more accurate prediction

 Users can make predictions for a single sample by filling out a form or process multiple samples by uploading a CSV file.

 ## Features

-- Choose between "Good" and "Better" prediction modes
+- Choose between "Simple" and "Comprehensive" prediction modes
 - Single sample prediction with form validation
 - Batch processing with CSV file upload/download
 - Automatic calculation of derived variables (y5_bmiz and y1_bmifa)